Incode-Technologies-Example-Repos/html-samples/html-iframe-js/README.md

 ## Project Setup

 Using the command line, clone the GitHub Sample repo named html-samples to your computer.
-Next change directory to the root of HTML-IFRAME-JS folder which contains the package.json file.
+Next change directory to the root of html-iframe-js folder which contains the package.json file.

 ```
 cd ./html-samples/html-iframe-js